RobotCasserole1736/CasseroleBBBVisionTest/README.md

 since it is impossible to disable all brightness compensation.
 M1011 is better for vision processing, I think...
 But, basicallly, we wouldn't ever want to use the M1013.

+[This](http://wpilib.screenstepslive.com/s/4485/m/24194/l/288984-camera-settings) is a good resource on this sort of thing.

 #Remote Desktop Connections